 Give a healthy glow to your car by cleaning it from time to time.
 It helps remove the layer of dirt and grime accumulated on the car’s surface, along with stains that can later cause discoloration and hence ruin your car’s beauty.

->

-> Bathing your car, however, may not be your favorite hobby, especially if you are not a car enthusiast.
-Yet, you need not spend your money unnecessarily on a car wash.
+Bathing your car, however, may not be your favorite hobby, especially if you are not a car enthusiast.
+You need not spend your money unnecessarily on a car wash.

->

-> Here are some basic steps required for car cleaning to make the task seem more organized and less burdensome.
+Here are some necessary steps required for car cleaning to make the task seem more organized and less burdensome.

->

-> How to Clean a Car
+How to Clean a Car

 Steps for Cleaning